Samarrk/CSAI-472-P2-F07-code/README.md

 pip install -r requirements.txt
 ```

-Clone the external model repositories inside the project folder or inside the `third_party/` folder:
+Clone the external model repositories needed for the pipeline:

 ```bash
 git clone https://github.com/DepthAnything/Depth-Anything-V2.git
 git clone https://github.com/cfzd/Ultra-Fast-Lane-Detection-v2.git
 ```

-Download the required model weights:
+Download the required model files:

-* Download the YOLOv11s and ByteTrack weights from the provided Google Drive link.
+* Download the YOLOv11s and ByteTrack files from the provided Google Drive link.
-* Download the Depth Anything V2 Small weights.
+* Download the Depth Anything V2 Small model file.
-* Download the UFLD-v2 ResNet-18 CULane weights.
+* Download the UFLD-v2 ResNet-18 CULane model file.

-Place the downloaded weights in the correct `weights/` folder according to the project structure.
+Place the downloaded model files according to the paths used in the project code or configuration.

 Run the backend server: